-We received consistent positive feedback about care provided at Alistre Lodge from people who lived at the home and their relatives.
-People we spoke with told us, "The staff are always very friendly and you feel they care about what they are doing", "The staff are friends, I am well looked after".
-And, "The staff are very tender and caring; they spend time doing the little things to make people feel much more comfortable".
+We received consistent positive feedback about care provided at The Knowle Care Home from people who lived at the home and their relatives.
+People we spoke with told us, "The staff look after me really well.", "Nothing is too much trouble for staff."
+And, "Staff take care of me."